MalakHimse1f/ComfyReaderTempo/projects/integration-plan.md

   - [x] Add temporary visual feedback for testing purposes
   - [x] Simplify upload process to work with existing database schema
   - [x] Fix CORS and database schema compatibility issues
+  - [x] Improve visibility and duration of preprocessing status messages
   - [ ] Test that EPUBs are uploaded normally
   - [ ] Test that preprocessing is triggered in the background
   - [ ] Verify preprocessing completes without errors